prashansapkota/Ride2Vote/README.md

 ---
 ## Inspiration

-In 2020, we met Sarah, an elderly voter from rural Georgia.
-Despite her unwavering desire to participate in voting, she faced a significant challenge: living 15 miles from her polling station with no transportation options.
-Her story isn't unique – millions of Americans face similar barriers to voting.
+During the presidential election of 2024, our friend Alex, a driven college student who was ready to cast their first vote.
+But Alex lived miles away from the nearest polling station, with no access to reliable transportation.
+For Alex, and millions of young voters like them, the simple act of voting becomes an uphill battle due to transportation barriers.

-That's when Ride2Vote was born.
+This is why Ride2Vote was born.

-What started as a small group of volunteers offering rides to local polling stations has evolved into a nationwide movement.
-Today, Ride2Vote connects thousands of volunteer drivers with voters who need transportation, ensuring that distance never stands between a citizen and their right to vote.
+It's no longer just an idea but a movement that started as an effort to bridge that gap with young voters.
+Ride2Vote connects passionate volunteers to young voters who need a ride so that nobody silences their voice based on distance.
+We believe giving them the means to reach the polls empowers our youth, and we provide the ride that drives democracy toward assurance that every young voice will shape the future.

 ---
 ## What it Does